IsaacCavallaro/course_work/Term 2/Week 1/bases_cs_fundamentals/bases.md

 # What is a base?

-- A set of digits used to express numeric values
+- A set of digits used to express numeric values.

-- In any base we have as many digits as the base number
+- In any base we have as many digits as the base number.

 - in base 10, we have digits: